zer0cache/matic-docs/docs/validate/polygon-basics/what-is-polygon.md

 ### Node setup

-There are basically two ways of running a Validator Node at Polygon, with Ansible or from Binaries.
-You can check how to it with the links below:
+There are basically two ways of running a Validator Node on Polygon, using Ansible or directly from the binaries.
+You can check how to do this with the links below:

 * [Run a Validator Node with Ansible](/docs/validate/validate/run-validator-ansible)
 * [Run a Validator Node from Binaries](/docs/validate/validate/run-validator-binaries)